-Whether or not you have dogs, cats or even birds, having pets in a home when trying to sell your home can be a detriment, and may prevent you from getting top dollar for your home.
+Whether or not you have dogs, cats or even birds, having pets in a home when trying to sell your home can be a detriment and may prevent you from getting top dollar for your home.

 Also, there are some dogs and cats who shed, long hair, short hair, it doesn’t matter, most pets do shed.
-And if there is a pet who sheds, the hair can be everywhere in the home.
+And if there is a pet that sheds, the hair can be everywhere in the home.

 There can also be odors associated with having pets in the home.
 If the animals are not clean, or if there is a litter box in the house also, the odors can be offensive.

 Having pets in your home can be a turn off for a potential buyer as there are many considerations why a home buyer may not like your pet.

 - Potential buyers may be afraid of a dog, do not want it to smell them or get near them, or jump on them.
 I am a dog person, but I don’t let other people’s dogs get too close to me.
 And dogs and cats can smell fear!
 And for that matter, so do birds!!